Stage Design Workshop With HeavyM

 All participants got to understand and learn more about video mapping and were provided with a tool that matches their projects’ key characteristics.
 A true success!

-A self-taught musician, sound engineer, and electronic music producer at S.A.E.
+A self-taught musician, sound engineer and electronic music producer at S.A.E.
 Paris, Kamel Ghabte has become an instructor in the field of sound, a composer, and a sound designer.
 He received the Pro qualification from Apple’s Logic Pro in 2007 and has shifted towards IT to become a digital artist and an IT consultant.

-As he was online looking for software to use for a social inclusion project basing on arts and digital technology, he found out about HeavyM.
-Kamel had never done video mapping before but it was important to him to offer a strong tool for real-time, visual, and graphics creation.
+As he was online looking for a software to use for a social inclusion project basing on arts and digital technology, he found out about HeavyM.
+Kamel had never done video mapping before but it was important to him to offer a strong tool for real-time, visual and graphics creation.
 After exploring our website and signing up for our HeavyM trial, he told us he was “pleasantly surprised by its ease of use and its quality”.